First look

 Edit category

-All entries in the database previously categorized as vines now become climbers.
+All entries in the database previously categorised as vines have now become climbers.

 The image below shows Wisteria.
-We have categorized the species as far as the landscape Uses field, but do not have a suitable term for the plant.
-Our preference would be arbor plant, so we add it to the category in a similar way to the previous edit.
+We have categorised the species as far as the landscape Uses field but do not have a suitable term for the plant.
+We prefer arbour, so we added it to the category similar way to the previous edit.

 Wisteria